pegnet/pegnet/database/README.md

 extended to include balances at addresses after conversions and transactions

-The database ensures that we don't have to reprocess the entire PegNet chains everything someone launches the PegNet.
+The database ensures that we don't have to reprocess the entire PegNet chains everytime someone launches the PegNet.